antivirusakash/nutriscan-documentation/docs/troubleshooting.md

   - Check your internet connection
   - Speak clearly and wait for processing
   - If still not working, restart the app and try again

+- **Questions about specific meals not working**:
+  - Try to be more specific about which meal you're referring to
+  - Mention the date or time of the meal in your question
+  - Ensure you've logged meals that the AI can reference

 ## Diet Plan Issues 🍽️